Can I Get Insurance for Someone Who Borrows My Car

 Comprehensive Insurance Coverage

-As you might already know, comprehensive insurance covers non-collision related damage, like theft, vandalism, natural disasters, or hitting an animal.
+As you might already know, comprehensive car insurance covers non-collision related damage, like theft, vandalism, natural disasters, or hitting an animal.
 If someone else borrows your car and it gets damaged by one of these events, your comprehensive insurance may still apply since it protects the car itself, not the driver.

 Suppose you allow your neighbor to drive your car, and while it’s parked, a tree branch falls on it during a storm.
 In this case, your comprehensive insurance will help pay for the damages, as long as you have this coverage in your policy.